ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

-1. How can we set up SVMs to work with multi class classification problems?
+Q. How can we set up SVMs to work with multi class classification problems?

 <details><summary><b>Answer</b></summary>